Rudolf Keller Photography, 1925 – 1942

 Rudolf’s professional life wasn’t all roses.
 After two revolutions (1905 and 1917) the family wealth was gone, as was the upper class status of the German minority in Russia as such, now the Soviet Union.

-now independent – Baltic states started to challenge the positions the Germans
+now independent – Baltic states started to challenge the

 held in their societies.